Year of Making 2026

-Year of Making 2025 will offer the option of being a part of an in-person group of artists or a group on zoom who meet regularly.
+Year of Making 2026 will offer the option of being a part of an in-person group of artists or a group who meet on zoom.
 Artists have the choice of taking space offered with the residency year or no space.
 You don’t have to be sure for now which mix of in-person and online you’d like to join, or which/ how you’d like to use the spaces.
 Send in the application form and this can be part of the content of our conversation once we’ve received it.

 DETAILS: